Care Manager- RN

 The Care Manager (CM) serves in an expanded nursing role, collaborates with patients with complex comorbid conditions, support systems, primary care providers, as well as all providers of care and services involved in delivering a patient’s care.
 The CM performs duties to support the goals and objectives of Montage Medical Group’s model of care management to ensure delivery of quality healthcare that focuses on providing excellent patient care and achieving a high level of patient satisfaction.

-The Care Manager oversees care management and care coordination of health care services at the CHI office, hospital or patient-centered medical home.
-The Care Manager may be deployed to multiple care settings based on organizational needs at the discretion of the employer.
-CHI’s Care Managers use standardized tools and assessments to track, monitor and coordinate care plans for assigned patients, and ultimately work to discharge patients from care management once patients meet their care plan goals.
+The CM oversees care management and care coordination of health care services within the Montage Medical Group physician offices.
+The CM may be deployed to multiple care settings based on organizational needs at the discretion of the employer.
+CMs use standardized tools and assessments to track, monitor and coordinate care plans for assigned patients, and ultimately work to discharge patients from care management once patients meet their care plan goals.

 - Assesses the healthcare, educational, and psychosocial needs of patients and their families.

 - Collaborates effectively and fosters team approach with patient/family, the Primary Care Physician (PCP) and care team to develop short and long term health goals, along with a detailed Care Plan to achieve those goals.

 - Partners with PCPs to ensure care adherence and integration of evidence-based clinical guidelines, preventive guidelines, protocols, and other metrics to develop patient-centered treatment plans; also initiates or adjusts therapies and promotes proven practice as directed by the practitioner and provides appropriate follow up and monitoring as needed.